spron-in/mcp-everest/README.md

 2. **API Coverage Expansion**
    - Implement more GET endpoints from the Everest API
    - Add support for POST/PUT/DELETE operations (but have read-only mode available)
+   - Add proper types and supported variables from API spec
    - Include resources and prompts into MCP

 3. **Cross-Integration**